York County Food Closet

 Grace has provided groceries to vulnerable families in York County and Poquoson for more than 40 years through regular donations of canned goods and financial support to the York County Food Closet, an outreach ministry of St. Luke’s United Methodist Church.
 The ministry has grown over the years and Grace is now one of the most consistent and largest single donors through parishioner donations and, more recently, food drives by our youth.
 As hunger continues to rise locally, help expand our efforts to put food on the tables of our neighbors in need by bringing canned goods to the Parish Hall, volunteering to deliver our donations to the Food Closet or simply making a monetary donation through our website’s online portal.

-We have a weekly commitment to help feed students from Yorktown Middle School who are living in poverty.
+Since 2011, we have practiced a weekly commitment to help feed students from Yorktown Middle School who are living in poverty.
 Despite state programs like supplemental nutrition assistance, there are many local families who do not have adequate resources to provide basic food for their children.
 Children who have been found to meet poverty guidelines receive free breakfast and lunch while at school.
 When school is not in session (weekends, breaks and summer, in addition to the pandemic) those resources are not available and Grace’s ministry fills the gap.
 We are always in need of financial resources or non-perishables for the backpacks.
 Won’t you join in supporting this ministry?
 Contact Alice Frady for more information, 757-890-9302.

 Grace members have been serving the homeless through PORT (People Offering Resources Together, a program of LINK of Hampton Roads) for more than 20 years.
 This program offers emergency winter shelter through interfaith collaboration.
 Grace rotates with several other churches to staff the overnight shelter and prepare meals for those who need a warm, safe place to eat and sleep during the winter months.
 Volunteer opportunities range from donating food to staffing overnight and preparing meals.
 Please sign up for this important ministry if you are called to serve and witness the community’s most fragile brothers and sisters.